Close

 Bio

 Before coming to LeTourneau, I worked as a campus minister, a hospital chaplain, and served in several pastoral ministry settings.
-My wife, Amy, and I have two young children and live in Longview.
+My wife, Amy, and I have three children and live in Longview.
 We enjoy sports, books, walks, hikes, travel, and sleep.

 Publications (selected)